What is Non-Secure Detention (Jackson House)

 • Voluntary spiritual services;

-Jackson House has religious services you can attend if you desire.
-You can ask to see a minister of the religion of your choice.
-Your worker will clear the request with the House Manager.
+The facility has religious services that youth may attend.
+Youth may request to see a minister of their religion of choice.
+The assigned caseworker/Juvenile Officer will clear the request with the House Manager.

 • Organized recreational activities;